passaH2O/dorado/docs/source/examples/example09.rst

 Example 9 - True Random Walk
 ============================

-`particlerouting` is fundamentally built on the concept of random walks.
+`dorado` is fundamentally built on the concept of random walks.
 We can strip away the directed/weighted nature of the particle routing to return to a regular 2-D random walk process.
 This is what we will do in this example.

 Full example script available :download:`here <../../../examples/true_random_walk.py>`.

 First we will define our parameters for the unweighted random walk.
-To do this, we will simulate uniform flow depth, and provide no flow information.
+To do this, we will simulate a constant water depth, and provide no flow information.
 Then we will set all of our weighting parameters to 0.

 .. doctest::

    >>> import numpy as np
-   >>> from particlerouting import particle_track
+   >>> from dorado import particle_track
-   >>> from particlerouting import routines
+   >>> from dorado import routines

    >>> params = particle_track.params()
    >>> params.depth = np.ones((100, 100))